How to Use Bank Rules in QuickBooks Online

 If you’re not familiar with bank rules, let’s start there.
 Bank rules are a way for you to ask QuickBooks Online (and QuickBooks desktop) to prefill some information when transactions are downloaded from the bank.
 If you’re familiar with the phrase, it falls into the category of “if this, then that”.

-When you download transactions from the bank, you’re putting them in a to-do list for you (as the human) to assign a name, an account/category and add them to the bank (or credit card) register.
+When you download transactions from the bank, you’re adding them to a to-do list for you (as the human) to assign a name and an account/category and add them to the bank (or credit card) register.

-In this example, there are 25 transactions for the checking account that need to be resolved.
-Looking at the 2nd, 3rd and 4th lines we can see that these are all transactions related to “A Rental” and we can assume that the expense account is the same for all three.
+In this example, 25 transactions for the checking account need to be resolved.
+Looking at the 2nd, 3rd, and 4th lines, we can see that these are all transactions related to “A Rental,” we can assume that the expense account is the same for all three.
 This is a great example of how bank rules can save you time.
-Instead of naming and correcting the expense account for all three of these, QuickBooks can do that for us.
+Instead of naming and correcting the expense account for all three, QuickBooks can do that for us.

 On the bottom left hand corner of the box that just opened or expanded you’ll see a blue hyperlink that says “create rule from this transaction”.
 Doing this will open a new screen, the bank rule screen!
 Are you surprised? 😉